10-year-old coding genius rejects Google offer

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 DUBAI: Ten-year-old Samira Mehta is being called a genius.
 While most children are focussed on homework and school, she is not only a skilled programmer, but also owns a company.
 To top it all?
 She recently rejected a job offer from Google.
-Metha set up her own company called ‘Coder Bunnyz’, a game which teaches children all the necessary concepts of computer programming.
-According to reports by Indian newspapers, the US-based programmer managed to get the attention of Google and was offered a job, but rejected it.
+Metha set up her own company ‘Coder Bunnyz’, a game which teaches children necessary computer programming concepts.
+US-based programmer got attention of Google and was offered a job, but rejected it.

 DUBAI: Ten-year-old Samira Mehta is being called a genius.
 While most children are focussed on homework and school, she is not only a skilled programmer, but also owns a company.
 To top it all?
 She recently rejected a job offer from Google.
-Metha set up her own company called ‘Coder Bunnyz’, a game which teaches children all the necessary concepts of computer programming.
-According to reports by Indian newspapers, the US-based programmer managed to get the attention of Google and was offered a job, but rejected it.
+Metha set up her own company ‘Coder Bunnyz’, a game which teaches children necessary computer programming concepts.
+US-based programmer got attention of Google and was offered a job, but rejected it.

 Comments